Our structure

 • Building System Performance

-Corporate Services, Finance and Enablement is headed by Deputy Secretary Richard Griffiths.
+Corporate and Digital Shared Services is headed by Deputy Secretary Richard Griffiths.

-We work in partnership with business groups to enable them to deliver their objectives and portfolio obligations.
-We support the stewardship obligations of the organisation including its medium and long-term sustainability, finance, health, capability and capacity.
+This group works in partnership with business groups to enable them to deliver their objectives and portfolio obligations.
+Corporate and Digital Shared Services supports the stewardship obligations of the organisation including its medium and long-term sustainability, finance, health, capability and capacity.

 • Corporate Services